wekeepofficial/wekeep-blog/_posts/2019-07-28-yc-startup-school.markdown

 WeKeep is taking part in [YC Startup School](http://startupschool.org), a 10-week course run by [Y Combinator](https://www.ycombinator.com/).

 YC is arguably one of the most successful and sought after incubators; they were early investors in Dropbox, Airbnb and Stripe, to name a few.
 They've observed hundreds of startups and as a result, are able to recognize patterns and share advice on improving your odds of success.
 This is knowledge from people at the bleeding edge of innovation and investing.
-Don't read everything in there as the Truth though.
-You must develop your own point of view, guided by their experience.
+Don't read everything in there as the Truth though. **You must develop your own point of view**, guided by their experience.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">For all startup advice, there is equal and opposite advice.</p>&mdash; Benedict Evans (@benedictevans) <a href="https://twitter.com/benedictevans/status/1133539265156042753?ref_src=twsrc%5Etfw">May 29, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>